Sedalia Golf Course

 Par 3

 This par 3 should be a little break before the challenging holes to come.
-Avoid missing the green to the right, which can be a very difficult up and down.
-The large relatively flat green can test your lag putting ability.
+Avoid missing the green to the right, which can be a very difficult up & down.
+The large, relatively flat green can test your lag putting ability.

 Hole #3